 You will need to be highly organized.
 Fortunately, there are some great tools that you can use.
 Google Docs, Airtable and CoSchedule are great options for managing your future content.
-Your entire team should have access to these tools.
+Your entire team should have access to these content management tools.

 Decide How Frequently You Should Publish Content

 How often should you produce new content?
 That depends on your goals and your audience’s expectations.
 HubSpot recommends writing at least 16 blog posts every month.
 You could increase your organic traffic (and revenue) by 550% with content publishing at this rate, as opposed to only once a week.